Turn Your House into Your Dream Home: A Guide to Home Remodeling

 home remodeling steps - clean thoroughly

-Unless the contract specifically states that the home remodeling contractor will be part of the clean-up, the cleaning job is usually the responsibility of the homeowner.
+Unless the contract specifically states that the home remodeling contractor will take care of the clean-up, this is usually the homeowner's responsibility.

 Read more: 9 House Cleaning Services You Can Book in Metro Manila